30-Minute Quick Chicken Brine Recipe

 - Optional additions: bay leaves, lemon slices, herbs like thyme or rosemary

-This easy brine works for any cuts of chicken – breasts, thighs, drumsticks, or wings.
-For bone-in pieces, the 30-minute schedule is great.
+This easy brine works for any cut of chicken—breasts, thighs, drumsticks, or wings.
+The 30-minute schedule is great for bone-in pieces.
 For boneless chicken breasts, you may even go as short as 15-20 minutes to avoid them from getting too salty.

 Why Brining Makes Chicken Better

-Brining chicken before cooking eliminates numerous frequent concerns that home chefs experience.
-First, it helps chicken remain moist throughout cooking.
-The salt in the brine helps the meat stay onto its natural moisture, so even if you cook it a bit too long, it won’t dry out as much.
+Bringing chicken before cooking eliminates numerous frequent concerns that home chefs experience.
+First, it helps the chicken remain moist throughout cooking.
+The salt in the brine allows the meat to retain its natural moisture, so it won’t dry out as much if you cook it too long.

-The science underlying brining is easy.
+The science underlying bringing is easy.
 When you put chicken in a salt solution, the salt breaks down part of the muscle proteins.
 This forms microscopic gaps that fill with the brine solution.
 During cooking, these pockets of moisture keep the meat juicy.
-The salt also helps the chicken retain onto its natural moisture throughout the cooking process.
+The salt also helps the chicken retain its natural moisture throughout cooking.

-Another important advantage is taste.
-The salt and spices in the brine don’t simply linger on the surface – they enter into the meat.
+Another essential advantage is taste.
+The salt and spices in the brine don’t simply linger on the surface; they penetrate the meat.
 This means every mouthful has more taste, not just the exterior.
-With the short 30-minute approach, the flavors won’t penetrate as deep as with lengthier brines, but you’ll still notice a considerable difference compared to unbrined chicken.
+With the short 30-minute approach, the flavors won’t penetrate as deeply as with lengthier brines, but you’ll still notice a considerable difference compared to unbrined chicken.

-Brining also provides you greater room for mistake while cooking.
+Brining also allows for greater room for mistakes while cooking.
 Chicken, particularly breast meat, may go from exquisite to dry in only a minute or two of overcooking.
-Brined chicken has more moisture to start with, so it’s more forgiving if you leave it on the stove a bit too long.
+Brined chicken has more moisture, so it’s more forgiving if you leave it on the stove too long.

 Many restaurants employ brining for their chicken dishes, although they typically brine for hours or overnight.
 The 30-minute approach delivers many of these advantages to home cooking without the lengthy wait.